Lynx-Huang/allxonTest/docs/Implement Features/Alerts.md

 }
 ```

-And you should received message on your connected webhook service.
-At the same time, Allxon Portal add a new record on Alert page.
+You should receive a message on your connected Webhook service.
+At the same time, Allxon Portal adds a new record to the **Alert** page of the device; all alert records are aggregated on this page.

 ![alert-trigger](../_img/alert-trigger.png)